anafdal/anafdal.github.io/sample_page.md

 ### SKILLS

-● Creative problem solver               <br />            ● Strong organizational skills <br />
+* Creative problem solver
+* Strong organizational skills
-● Microsoft Windows, Office and Excel proficient  ● Experience with Maya Animation <br />
+* Microsoft Windows, Office and Excel proficient
+* Experience with Maya Animation
-● Experience with Unity                           ●  Knowledgeable in C#, Java,  and Python <br />
+* Experience with Unity
+* Knowledgeable in C#, Java,  and Python
-●  Experience with SAS, Julia, R and MATLAB       ●  Basic Video Editing and Photoshop skills <br />
+* Experience with SAS, Julia, R and MATLAB
+* Basic Video Editing and Photoshop skills
-● Experience with HTML and CSS
+* Experience with HTML and CSS

 ---
 ### EXPERIENCE
 ***Virtual Reality Pedestrian-Autonomous Vehicle Interactions Benchmark Suite Research Member Purdue University | West Lafayette, IN***<br />
 March 2020 - Current<br />
-● Created a virtually based simulation for pedestrian-AV interactions using Unity and the NAVMESH System.<br /> ● In charge of the Traffic and Road System logic.<br /> ● Developed interactable UI interfaces for the car models.<br />
+* Created a virtually based simulation for pedestrian-AV interactions using Unity and the NAVMESH System.
+* In charge of the Traffic and Road System logic.
+* Developed interactable UI interfaces for the car models.

 ***Teacher Assistant  Purdue University | West Lafayette, IN*** <br />
 August 2019 - Current <br />